Fans accuse Zazu of making bike men scarce as he reportedly signs another artist

 Legit.ng recalls reporting that Portable made headlines after he unveiled two singers on Monday, November 13.

-The Zeh Nation label boss also told Wealthkid grace would locate him soon.
+The Zeh Nation label boss also told Wealthkid that grace would locate him soon.

 While Portable didn't indicate whether Wealthkid was his new signee, many of his followers have stirred different speculations.